kdeldycke/chessboard/README.rst

       -h, --height INTEGER  Height of the board.  [required] -s, --silent          Do not display result board, only final count.
       -v, --verbose         Print much more debug statements.
+      -p, --profile         Produce a profiling graph.
       --rook INTEGER        Number of rooks to add to the board.
-      --king INTEGER        Number of kings to add to the board.
+      --knight INTEGER      Number of knights to add to the board.
       --queen INTEGER       Number of queens to add to the board.
       --bishop INTEGER      Number of bishops to add to the board.
-      --knight INTEGER      Number of knights to add to the board.
+      --king INTEGER        Number of kings to add to the board.
       --help                Show this message and exit.